tasxatzial/leaf-search-trees/README.md

 make lbst.o
 ```

-The above command builds a module that contains only the functions declared in lbst.h.
+The above command builds a module that contains the functions declared in lbst.h only.

 ## Demo